oceanprotocol/docs/rewards/df-intro.md

 <figure><img src="../.gitbook/assets/gif/morpheus.gif" alt=""><figcaption><p>Meet your sensei.</p></figcaption></figure>

-## What is Data Farming?

-Data Farming (DF) is Ocean Protocol's **incentive system that rewards participants for creating value in the Ocean ecosystem.**

-Participants are able to **receive rewards passively, actively, or both** weekly by engaging in a variety of streams that helps the protocol grow.
-These activities include holding veOCEAN, curating datasets and building prediction models.

-With this model, there is no liquidity risk through AMMs.
-We have also used battle-tested, hardened contracts that safeguard billions (veCRV).

-You can’t lose your OCEAN.
-It is merely locked.
+## Weekly Rounds

+All streams and substreams repeat on a weekly basis that start on Thursdays 00:00 at UTC and end on Wed at 23:59 UTC.

 ### Passive and Active Reward streams

-Every week OCEAN rewards are paid out to Data Farmers through two different reward streams. **Passive Rewards** and **Active Rewards**.
+OCEAN rewards are paid out at the end of each week to Data Farmers through two different reward streams. **Passive Rewards** and **Active Rewards**.

 These two reward streams produce different variable APYs.

+Rewards are paid out at the end of each round.

 #### Splitting the Pie

-Each Data Farming weekly round has a pool of OCEAN rewards, where 50% of the pool is paid out in the form of passive rewards & 50% in the form of active rewards that [can be viewed here](https://df.oceandao.org/rewards).
+Each Data Farming round has a pool of OCEAN rewards, where 50% of the pool is paid out in the form of passive rewards & 50% in the form of active rewards that [can be viewed here](https://df.oceandao.org/rewards).

 | Passive Rewards | Active Rewards |
 | --------------- | -------------- |